-Whenever one of our clients comes to us with a computer issue, one of the very first things our engineers do is restart, or “reboot” the machine.
+Whenever one of our clients comes to us with a computer issue, one of the very first things our engineers do is restart, or “reboot” your computer.
 Oftentimes, this one simple step solves the problem.
-Getting into the habit of rebooting your computer on a regular basis provides so many benefits for the health and lifespan of your computer, and today we’re going to explain why that is.
+Getting into the habit of rebooting your computer on a regular basis provides many benefits for the health and lifespan of your computer, and today we’re going to explain why that is.

-Benefits of Rebooting Your Computer: Clear That Cache
+Benefits of Rebooting Your Computer: Clear The Cache